KQM-git/TCL/characters/pyro/diluc.md

 | 4-Hit | 194.75% | 181 | 197.61%/s |

 **Charged Attack**
-Diluc consumes 40 stamina a second to perform continuous slashes.
+Drains 40 stamina a second to perform continuous slashes.\
 At the end of the sequence, perform a more powerful slash.

 | String | Talent 6% | Frames | Motion Value |
 | :--- | :--- | :--- | :--- |
 | Slash | 100.00% | 30 | 200%/s |
 | Final Slash | 181.25% | 29 | 375%/s |

 **Plunge**
+Plunges from mid-air to strike the ground, damaging opponents along the path and dealing AoE DMG upon impact.

 | Damage Type | Talent 6% |
 | :--- | :--- |